fardeen9983/Ultimate-Dux/Languages/TypeScipt/Readme.md

 **tslint** is lint or a linter for TS language.

-A linter is a tool that analyses the code as you write it and highlights syntax errors, issues, bad practises and pushes you as a programmer to write better code.
+A linter is a tool that analyses the code as you write it and highlights syntax errors, issues, bad practices, and pushes you as a programmer to write better code.
 It would be best if you always used good linter whenever possible.
 Writing optimal code is the first step to good programming.

 > More details on "[Benefits of using a Linter](https://sourcelevel.io/blog/what-is-a-linter-and-why-your-team-should-use-it)"